attila-lendvai/maru/README.md

 #### Repo layout

 The developmental stages of the language are kept in separate git branches.
-When a new stage is opened, this readme is replaced in the old one to only document what's new/relevant for that stage.
+When a new stage is opened, this readme is replaced in the old branch to only document what's new/relevant for that stage.

 Naming convention of the branches (no `master`):